...

 Where is the best place to move in Italy?

-Italy is a very heterogenous Country: you can choose between rural or developed areas, depending on what suits you.
+When considering how to move to Italy, it is important to remember that it is a very heterogenous country.
+You can choose between rural or developed areas, depending on what suits you.
 It is basically divided into the Northern and the Southern regions, which differ in landscapes and accordingly in efficiency of infrastructures such as railway lines and airports.

-For instance, the Northern lowland guarantees more train connections, while the hilly and mountainous shapes of the Southern may hinder it.
+For instance, the Northern lowland guarantees more train connections.
+On the contrary, the hilly and mountainous shapes of the Southern may hinder it.

 This results in a major industrial development, a hectic pace of life and more job opportunities in the Northern cities such as Milan or Bologna and a quiet environment and more touristic destinations in the Southern ones.